What is Coinbase?

 - Zcash (ZEC)

 The full list of cryptocurrencies which Coinbase supports in the UK, and which kinds of transaction are permitted for each, can be found at the foot of this page via the link titled “Supported crypto”.

 Coinbase is one of the most secure cryptocurrency exchange platforms in the world.
 It has 2-step verification, biometric fingerprint logins, and insurance in the event that Coinbase itself is breached (this insurance does not apply if your account is breached due to your own lack of security measures).
 It also claims to store “up to 97%” of users' funds in offline cold storage to minimise the risk of interference from online cybercriminals.

 Many users' public and private keys, however, are stored on Coinbase’s server.
 Whenever a user purchases cryptocurrency using the integrated Coinbase Wallet, their keys are stored on Coinbase's own system, which means the user does not actually have autonomous control over their assets.
 There is a simple solution: You could simply withdraw your holdings into your own personal wallet - preferably a cold wallet for maximum security.
 Visit our explainer on cryptocurrency wallets for more information.

 It is crucial to note that even though Coinbase itself is insured in the event of a hack, an individual's assets are not.
-Should your holdings on Coinbase become compromised (for example, through someone hacking your laptop and gaining access to your keys), you would be unable to recoup your losses because cryptocurrencies are not covered by the Financial Services Compensation Scheme (FSCS), which insures most financial products for up to £85,000.
+Should your holdings on Coinbase become compromised (for example, through someone hacking your laptop and gaining access to your keys), you would be unable to recoup your losses because cryptoassets are not regulated by the Financial Conduct Authority (FCA).
+This means that users are not covered by the Financial Services Compensation Scheme (FSCS), which insures most financial products for up to £85,000.
 Without this insurance, if your Coinbase account was breached and your money was withdrawn, you would have no way of getting compensation.